Danilosauro/omop_ETL_specs/README.md

-To Integrate an Mapping process between players.
+To Integrate the Mapping process between players.